samsonmusumuri/StackOverflow-2022-Survey-Analysis/README.md

 4. What does Organization Size looks like in 2022?
 5. Where are these organizations located?

-P.S I have used `gitly` library to display `plotly` plots as static.
+P.S.
+I have used `gitly` library to display `plotly` plots as static.
 If you are running on your local machine then just installing plotly will work.

 ## File Descriptions <a name="files"></a>